 The North Rim is much higher in elevation so the snowfall is heavier and the roads harder to maintain.
 So as mentioned, the North Rim is only open from mid-May through mid-October.

-In contrast to our sunrise and sunset advantage to visit the Grand Canon in the winter, as you get more frequent rain and snow storms during the winter months, it may get in the way of your sunrise and sunset worshipping.
+In contrast to our sunrise and sunset advantage to visiting the Grand Canyon in the winter, as you get more frequent rain and snow storms during the winter months, it may get in the way of your sunrise and sunset worshipping.

 We did not experience a sunrise because of it.

 The skies were overcast every morning.
 We did get to experience one sunset at Hopi Point which was spectacular.

 Things to Do in the Grand Canyon During Winter

 Now you may be wondering what there is to actually do in the winter in the Grand Canyon National Park.
 We mentioned earlier the dangers of the hiking trails in winter, but don’t worry, there are still plenty of things to do.

 Here are some of the best winter attractions in Grand Canyon National Park.